 Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single room for all night stops

-Rooming is based on double occupancy (2 passengers per room); all other room configurations are on request and cannot be guaranteed.
-We will try to accommodate triples/quad requests whenever possible and its important to note that rooming configuration can change from city-to-city.
+Rooming is based on double occupancy (2 passengers / 2 beds per room); all other room configurations are on request and cannot be guaranteed.
+We will try to accommodate triples/quad requests whenever possible and it’s important to note that rooming configuration can change from city to city and 2 single beds are the standard configuration in a room.

 Please note hotels in Alaska may be a bit more rustic or dated than hotels at the same accommodation level in the rest the USA.